spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 ### Fuzzy Directory Completion

 Imagine that there is a directory:

     /home/user/example/actual/directory

 However it has been a while and the directory heirachy isn't very fresh in the user's memory.
 The user tries following instead:

     /home/user/example/directory

 Zsh knows that the user may have missed a directory and helps out by searching for the missing directory in each of the subdirectories starting at the missing directory's level.
 Zsh then suggests any matching directories as a completion.

 ### Command Syntax Completion

 Trying to remember a command's flag?
 Begin typing the command as you remember it and press \<tab>.
-Completions for the available flags are shown consicely eliminating most of the need to refer to a reference such as the man page.
+Completions for the available flags are printed as completions.
+This eliminates most of the need to refer to the docs like the man page.

 ### Partial Command History Reverse Search